jenkinsci/tfs-plugin/README.md

 The plugin will automatically create a workspace in TFS/Team Services and map a work folder (in the Jenkins workspace) to it.

 ### Git

 The TFS plug-in for Jenkins enhances the Git plug-in for Jenkins by adding some integration features:
 * A push trigger, to request builds of specific commits in Git repositories without needing to schedule SCM polling
 * A build step that adds a "build pending" status to the associated pull request and/or commit in TFS/Team Services
 * A post-build action that add a "build completed" status to the associated pull request and/or commit in TFS/Team Services
 * Some endpoints for TFS/Team Services to use to activate the integration.
+Please refer to the [Jenkins with Visual Studio Team Services](https://www.visualstudio.com/en-us/docs/service-hooks/services/jenkins) page for instructions on configuring the integration.

 # Supported versions